znicholls/netcdf-scm/README.rst

 Whilst we love transparency, we didn't want to **force** all future users to also comply with a stronger license such as AGPL.
 Hence the choice we made.

+We recommend [Morin et al. 2012]_ for more information for scientists about open-source software licenses.

 .. |Build Status| image:: https://travis-ci.org/znicholls/netcdf-scm.svg?branch=master
     :target: https://travis-ci.org/znicholls/netcdf-scm
 .. |Docs| image:: https://img.shields.io/badge/docs-latest-brightgreen.svg?style=flat